InjectiveLabs/docs/source/includes/_derivatives_spec.md

    4. If the order's margin \(`order.makerFee`\) does not satisfy the [initial margin requirement](#initial-margin-requirement), the `orderStatus` will be `INVALID_MAKER_ASSET_AMOUNT`.
 Note: the index price used in this calculation is the inputted `indexPrice`.
    5. Otherwise if the order is fillable, the `orderStatus` will be `FILLABLE` and the `fillableTakerAssetAmount` to equal the quantity of contracts that remain fillable \(i.e. `order.takerAssetAmount - orderInfo.orderTakerAssetFilledAmount`\).
 4. Check whether or not the signature is valid and set `isValidSignature` to true if valid.
 Otherwise, set to false and set the `orderStatus` to `INVALID`.
-5. If the `orderStatus` from the previous steps is `FILLABLE`, check that the order maker has sufficient balance of baseCurrency in his freeDeposits \(his `availableMargin`\) to fill `fillableTakerAssetAmount` contracts of the order.
+5. If the `orderStatus` from the previous steps is `FILLABLE`, check that the order maker has sufficient balance of baseCurrency in his subaccount deposits \(his `availableMargin`\) to fill `fillableTakerAssetAmount` contracts of the order.
-   * If the maker does not have at least `order.makerFee * fillableTakerAssetAmount / order.takerAssetAmount + fillableTakerAssetAmount * order.makerAssetAmount * makerTxFee` amount of balance to the fill the order, `fillableTakerAssetAmount` is set to the maximum quantity of contracts fillable which equals `availableMargin * order.TakerAssetAmount / order.MakerFee + order.TakerAssetAmount * makerTxFee`.
+   - If the maker does not have at least `order.makerFee * fillableTakerAssetAmount / order.takerAssetAmount + fillableTakerAssetAmount * order.makerAssetAmount * makerTxFee` amount of balance to the fill the order, `fillableTakerAssetAmount` is set to the maximum quantity of contracts fillable which equals `availableMargin * order.TakerAssetAmount / order.MakerFee + order.TakerAssetAmount * makerTxFee`.
 If this value is zero, the `orderStatus` will be `INVALID_TAKER_ASSET_AMOUNT`.

 ### getOrderRelevantStates

 `getOrderRelevantStates` can be used to validate multiple orders before use.

 ```solidity
 /// @dev Fetches all order-relevant information needed to validate if the supplied orders are fillable.